Bob Menendez: Other issues

 On December 12, 2012, it was reported that Menendez's office had an unpaid intern volunteering who had let his visitor visa expire and was a registered sex offender.
 The Bureau of Immigration and Customs Enforcement had been aware of the man as early as October 2012 but according to the Associated Press, the U.S. Department of Homeland Security (DHS) instructed their agents not to arrest the man until after Election Day.
 Menendez denied knowing about the allegation of the directive to delay the arrest and only recently learned of the arrest.
-According to two federal officials who spoke on condition of anonymity because they were not authorized to discuss the case, the intern was arrested in front of his New Jersey home on December 6, 2012.
+According to two federal officials who spoke anonymously because they were not authorized to discuss the case, the intern was arrested in front of his New Jersey home on December 6, 2012.

 In May 2014, Menendez received an award for Political Courage at a gala organized by the American Friends of Likud, where he reaffirmed the strong alliance between the U.S. and Israel and said, "several thousands of years of history lead to an undeniable conclusion: the reestablishment of the State of Israel in modern times is a political reality with roots going back to the time of Abraham and Sarah and historical texts and artifacts".
 He rejected movements to boycott Israel.

-In February 2015, The Intercept published an investigative work by Ali Gharib and Eli Clifton, assisted in part by the work of independent researcher Joanne Stocker, indicating that Menendez received at least two donations from the People's Mujahedin of Iran (MEK) before September 2012, when it was listed as a Foreign Terrorist Organization.
-Menendez became an outspoken advocate of the MEK after it was delisted, taking more than $25,000 between 2013 and 2015.
+Menendez became an outspoken advocate of the People's Mujahedin of Iran (MEK) after it was delisted.

 Menendez spearheaded a nonbinding resolution in July 2018 "warning President Trump not to let the Russian government question diplomats and other officials".
 The resolution states the United States "should refuse to make available any current or former diplomat, civil servant, political appointee, law enforcement official or member of the Armed Forces of the United States for questioning by the government of Vladimir Putin".
 It passed 98–0.

 In April 2019, Menendez was one of 41 senators to sign a bipartisan letter to the housing subcommittee praising the United States Department of Housing and Urban Development's Section 4 Capacity Building program as authorizing "HUD to partner with national nonprofit community development organizations to provide education, training, and financial support to local community development corporations (CDCs) across the country" and expressing disappointment that Trump's budget "has slated this program for elimination after decades of successful economic and community development."
-The senators wrote of their hope that the subcommittee would support continued funding for Section 4 in Fiscal Year 2020.
+The senators hoped the subcommittee would support continued funding for Section 4 in Fiscal Year 2020.

-Menendez has pushed for a full tax deduction for state and local taxes (SALT).
-Most of the benefits of such a policy would benefit the richest taxpayers.
+Menendez has pushed for a complete tax deduction for state and local taxes (SALT).
+Most of the benefits of such a policy would benefit the wealthiest taxpayers.